bjoernager/benoit/README.md

 ## Building

-The included Makefile is supposed to work for most platforms.
+The included Makefile is supposed to work.

 In the event it doesn't, find a solution.